JoshuaKGoldberg/set-github-repository-labels/README.md

 npx set-github-repository-labels --labels "$(cat labels.json)" --owner JoshuaKGoldberg --repository "create-typescript-app"
 ```

-To call it programmatically, you can use with something like [`execa`](https://www.npmjs.com/package/execa):
+To call it programmatically, you can use something like [`execa`](https://www.npmjs.com/package/execa):

 ```ts
 import $ from "execa";